Novavax: Yet another promising coronavirus vaccine | DW | 29.01.2021

 Moderate efficacy against South African variant

-In South Africa, Novavax conducted a Phase IIb study involving 4,400 participants.
+In South Africa, Novavax conducted a phase IIb study involving 4,400 participants.
 There, 90% of the infection cases detected in the study were due to the local B.1.351 mutation.
-However, the physicians had performed gene sequencing of the virus in only 27 of the 44 participants who had fallen ill.
-A total of 29 patients contracted COVID-19 in the placebo group and 15 in the vaccinated group.
+However, the physicians performed gene sequencing of the virus in only 27 of the 44 participants who had fallen ill.
+A total of 29 people contracted COVID-19 in the placebo group and 15 in the vaccinated group.

 What was special about this study was that about one-third of the participants had previously had the original variant of COVID-19 and had also subsequently tested positive for SARS-CoV-2 antibodies in an ELISA antibody test.